 For small software projects, using an agile PMF methodology can be sufficient, especially if you have a really good project manager who is well-versed in your organization’s processes and can give you some input on what framework would be best for the project.

-However, if this is not the case or even if it is possible that you will need a more robust PMF for your project, then it’s a good idea to consider other frameworks as well.
+However, if this is not the case, or even if it is possible that you will need a more robust PMF for your project, then it’s a good idea to consider other frameworks as well.

-In either case, you have to balance meeting stakeholder requirements while moving forward with your project.
+Either way, you have to balance meeting stakeholder requirements while moving forward with your project.
 However, having a good understanding of current and future projects will help you make a better decision when choosing a PMF.

 Even though there are dozens of different PMFs from which to choose, the mentioned above frameworks and methods have been noted as being very effective for various organizations.
 They have been tried and tested over time by many project management professionals and they have been shown to be successful for many other projects except yours.